John-Gigabyte/John-gigabyte/README.md

 # About me
 -  Hi, I’m John Gomez!
--  Aspiring Software Engineer
+-  Software Engineer working with C#/.Net, C++, and C
--  Full Stack Dev skills
+-  Passion for Embedded Systems in Aerospace Applications , and learning new code
 -  BS in Computer Engineering